 You were a full-time student in Canada.
 Are you eligible for CEC?

 Your work experience as a full-time student in Canada doesn’t count for CEC.
 You need to have work experience aside from your student visa.

 The article explained all you should know about the Canadian Experience Class.
 If you have one year of full-time or three years of part-time work experience in Canada and other eligibility principles, you can apply for CEC.

 You can move permanently to Canada through the CEC and live like a citizen.

-If you have experience or knowledge with visas, write them down in the comment section.
-They are great to help visa applicants.
+If you have experience or knowledge of visas, write them down in the comment section.
+They are great at helping visa applicants.